obouhlel/iot/p3/README.md

 ## Accessing Argo CD UI

-Once the port forwarding is set up, you can access the Argo CD UI:
+Once the NGINX Ingress Controller is set up, run `scripts/argocd.sh` and you will have the url and the user and password to connect to Argo CD UI.

-1. Open your browser and navigate to: https://localhost:8095/
-2. Username: admin
-3. Password: Find it in the temporary file location shown during setup

 ## Working with the Git Submodule